Our faculty bring to the classroom:

 Professor Randall serves as the Director of the Center for Excellence in Learning and Teaching (CELT) at Concordia University, Irvine.
 The mission of CELT is to help students and professors use technology in their professions.
 He has also served as a technology coordinator and as a corporate computer systems trainer.
 He currently teaches a variety of courses related to technology including Information Technology and Educational Technology.
 He is also involved in the development of online education at Concordia.

 B.A.
 USC Liberal Arts

 Linda Rudolph is the Director of Human Resources for NDS Americas, the U.S. division of a $200 million + global technology organization, and is responsible for the development and delivery of strategic HR programs.
 Linda has over 20 years experience as a human resources and employee development professional.
-Earlier in her career, Linda help several leadership positions in the financial services industry including Assistant Vice President and Training Manager for a commercial bank.
+Earlier in her career, Linda held several leadership positions in the financial services industry including Assistant Vice President and Training Manager for a commercial bank.

 Professor Stick has been an instructor in the undergraduate and the accelerated education programs in the School of Business at CUI for the past 5 years.
 The courses that he has taught include: Marketing, Advertising and Sales Promotion, Entrepreneurship – New Ventures, Introduction to Business

 Professor Tvorik has a background as a business consultant that includes managerial positions within Fortune 100 and Fortune 500 companies.
 She has managed seven branches within the Republic of the Philippine Islands and the Remote Island of Diego Garcia promoting banking services, while coordinating marketing strategies with headquarters in New York.
 Included in her background are hiring; the flip side of hiring; sales and corporate training, and management responsibilities.
 She is a proponent of McGregor’s Theory Y, which affects the development of effective managers through participative problem solving.
 If treated as valuable staff members, they will in turn contribute more to the organization.